Bursitis

 • It commonly affects your feet, shoulders, elbows, knees and hips.
 However, you can get bursitis in any joint.

-• Bursitis is not usually serious and can be treated with self-care measures at home.
+• Bursitis isn't usually serious and can be treated with self-care measures at home.

 Bursitis swelling on elbow

-There are fluid-filled sacs that sit around your joints to help protect the tissues that slide over your bones when you move.
+There are fluid-filled sacs sitting around your joints to help protect the tissues that slide over your bones when you move.
 These fluid-filled sacs are called bursa (singular) or bursae (plural).
-There are over 150 of these in your body but you will unaware of them.
-They act as lubricants for your bones and soft tissues around them and help reduce friction when you move your joint.
+There are over 150 of these in your body but you won't be aware of them.
+They act as lubricants for your bones and the soft tissues around them, and help reduce friction when you move your joint.
 Bursitis is the inflammation of these bursae.

 • too much pressure on your joint, such as leaning on your elbows to work or study